-For updated details regarding Industrial Mechanic (Millwright), please review the ITA Accredited program profiles.
+For updated details regarding Saw Filer, please review the ITA Accredited program profiles.

 Individuals who wish to begin an apprenticeship in this program must register with the ITA along with their sponsors.
 Application forms for all programs are available from the ITA website.
 Online registration is also available for most programs though the ITA website.

-The program combines technical training and work-based training.
-It generally takes four years to complete.
+The program combines technical and work-based training.
+It generally takes two years to complete.

-The technical training is made up of four levels totaling 28 weeks (840 hours).
-Each level is seven weeks (210 hours).
+The technical training is made up of two levels totaling 300 hours (10 week)s.
+Level One is 180 hours (6 weeks).
+Level Two is 120 hours (4 weeks).
 This block of training is normally delivered through an ITA approved training institution.
-Sometimes it may also be met through approved training models (distance education, online, part-time) and/or a level challenge exam.
+Sometimes it may also be met through approved training models (distance education, part-time) and/or a level challenge exam.

 (Please refer to the BC Curriculum Comparison Chart for course equivalents)

 Individuals who hold the credentials listed below are entitled to receive partial credit toward the completion requirements of this program.

 Apprenticeship training in this program can lead to a career in:

 Explore potential career options in WorkBC.
 BC Work Futures provides information about occupations, industries and labour market conditions in British Columbia.
 It features detailed profiles of over 500 occupations.